Hoppa till huvudinnehåll

 Katarinaberget – mellan kolera, kapsyler och konstnärer

-Join us on a trip to Katarinaberget in Södermalm, a place rich in drama, art and poignant history.
+Join us on Katarinaberget in Södermalm, a place rich in drama, art and poignant history.

 Church with tower and dome, surrounded by trees and people.
-Lawn and gravestones in the foreground
+Lawn and tombstones in the foreground

 The dark shadow of witch hysteria

-Fire with wood in a stone circle.
+Fire with wood in stone circle.
 Three black pots hang above.
 Smoke

 Factories and artists

-In the 19th century, the slopes of Katarinaberget were filled with bottle cap factories, breweries and small workshops.
-The workers' everyday life left its mark on the area, while artists and bohemians were drawn to its dramatic stairs, winding alleys and the view of Saltsjön.
-Söder became a breeding ground for creativity where the grind of everyday life met the free spirit of art.
+In the 1800s, the slopes of Katarinaberget were filled with bottle cap factories, breweries and small workshops.
+The workers' everyday life left its mark on the area, while artists and bohemians were drawn to its dramatic staircases, winding alleys and the view of Saltsjön.
+Söder became a breeding ground for creativity where the toil of everyday life met the free spirit of art.

 The cemetery and its personalities

-Many of Sweden's most famous cultural figures and public figures rest in Katarina Churchyard.
-Here are the graves of the singer Cornelis Vreeswijk, the author Per Anders Fogelström, the actor Michael Nyqvist, and the playwright Hjalmar Gullberg.
+Many of Sweden's most famous cultural figures and social profiles rest in Katarina Churchyard.
+Here are the graves of singer Cornelis Vreeswijk, author Per Anders Fogelström, actor Michael Nyqvist, and playwright Hjalmar Gullberg.
 Politicians, priests and artists throughout history have also found their final resting place here.
 The cemetery is as much a place for reflection as it is a living story about Sweden's modern cultural history.

 A mountain with many layers